System Design Space

 Lee SedolDemis HassabisDavid SilverAja HuangFan HuiKe Jie

-Hybrid architecture: model + search
+Hybrid architecture: networks plus search

-Self-play as a data factory
+Self-play as a source of data

 When real datasets are limited or biased, self-play generates training trajectories without manual labels.

-Experimentation as engineering discipline
+Experimentation as an engineering discipline

 Model quality depends on hypothesis design, validation rigor, monitoring, and reproducible runs.

-Humans stay in the loop
+Humans remain in the loop

 Even with high model autonomy, value is created through interpretation and transfer of strategies into practice.